rocket-pool/RPIPs/RPIPs/RPIP-11.md

 ---
 rpip: 11
-title: (superseded) Incentive Management Committee Charter
+title: Incentive Management Committee Charter
 description: Describes what the Incentives Management Committee is for and how it will execute
 author: jasperthegovghost (@jasperthefriendlyghost), Valdorff (@Valdorff)
 discussions-to: https://dao.rocketpool.net/t/pdao-liquidity-committee-and-budget-proposal/895
-status: Final
+status: Obsolete
 type: Meta
 created: 2022-08-09
 requires: 10